mkffl/mkffl.github.io/_posts/2022-03-02-Decisions-Part-3.markdown

 ## B. Calibration as probabilities or log-likelihood ratios

 Probability-like scores are bounded between 0 and 1 where the reference class is w1.
 This type of calibrated scores are easy to evaluate using sample frequency and they are intuitive to end users like a fraud expert.
 If a transaction has a 60% chance of being fraudulent, they may think “it’s slightly more than that of flipping a coin” and given the high cost of a miss they will investigate.
 The decision process to investigate can be made more rigorously with Bayes procedure.
-Going back to Equation 1.1, if we assume that $p(\omega_1)$ is known then the rule becomes
+Going back to [equation 1.1]({{ site.baseurl }}{% link _posts/2021-10-18-Decisions-Part-1.markdown %}#rule-1-1), if we assume that $p(\omega_1)$ is known then the rule becomes

 $$